jannson/reedsolomon-c/README.md

 # TODO

-Implement a tools to test C and golang version.
+Implement a tool to test C and golang version.